miguelcabreja90/inneli-app/README.md

 __Front-end__

-- Go to the sub-folder `cd fronted`
+- Go to the sub-folder `cd frontend`
 - Copy __.env.local.example__ to __.env.local__ and edit URL of your API
 - Run __npm install__
 - Run __npm run serve__